Safe dependency upgrades with DevUpdate.io

 |---|---|---|

-| `critical` | A security fix ships in the (pinned, latest] range — the pin is on the vulnerable side of it | Take first, today |
+| `critical` | An OSV/GHSA advisory affects the pinned version and its fix ships in the (pinned, latest] range — advisory ids included | Take first, today (via parent/override if blocked) |

 | `high` | Major jump or documented breaking changes in the range | Read details before taking |

-| `medium` | Undocumented changes detected via diff, or a release scoring 40+ | Batch, verify with tests |
+| `medium` | Unconfirmed signals: undocumented changes detected via diff, security-flavored release notes with no matching advisory, an advisory whose fix is NOT in the range, or a release scoring 40+ | Batch, verify with tests |

 | `low` | Routine catch-up | Batch freely |